HLR/MRRG/README.md

 ```

-## Train the code from yourself
+## Train the code by yourself

 1. Graph Construction:

-It will take a super long time (at least 7 hours.)
+It will take a super long time (at least 10 hours.)

 ```
 sh data_process.sh